Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 In~\cite{walter2023real}, a liquid-based microfluidic {MC} testbed is presented.
 The source files for~\cite{walter2023real} are accessible in \cite{walter2023github,walter2023dataset_realtime}.
 For transmitting the information, \ac{CSK} is used; in particular, information is encoded in the concentration of sodium hydroxide in that testbed.
-In addition, the testbed design accounts for the chemical reactions in the channel and the microfluidic geometry such that the transmitter can shape the signal to be transmitted while the receiver can threshold, amplify, and detect the sent chemical signal after the propagation through the channel~\cite{walter2023real}.
+In addition, the testbed models chemical reactions and microfluidic geometry, enabling the transmitter to shape the signal and the receiver to threshold, amplify, and detect it after propagation~\cite{walter2023real}.
 Therefore, the chemical reactions are based on well-known pH-based reactants, such as hydrochloric acid and sodium chloride~\cite{walter2023real}.
 A phosphate-buffered saline solution is used for dilutions, and a spectrometer on the receiver side detects the transmitted information.
-The raw data (mainly as csv files) in~\cite{walter2023dataset_realtime} refers to the plotted results in~\cite{walter2023real} as well as in the appendix of the main paper.
+The raw data (mainly as \texttt{csv} files) in~\cite{walter2023dataset_realtime} refers to the plotted results in~\cite{walter2023real}.
 The GitHub repository in~\cite{walter2023github} contains the software for the complete automation of the testbed, including timed chemical injection using syringe pumps, measurement of the flow rate, and control of the flow rate using a proportional–integral–-derivative controller, and measurement of the UV-visible spectrum.